Intrinsic Step Jamming in Nanometer-Scale KPZ-like Rough Surfaces under Interface-Limited Crystal Growth and Retreat: Introduction

+However, the mechanism causing the step density inhomogeneity in our previous work \cite{akutsu25-2} is fundamentally different from those of the above-mentioned step-bunching phenomena, because the known step-bunching mechanisms are absent from the present model.
+Hence, we refer to this phenomenon as intrinsic step jamming to distinguish it from diffusion-driven or elastic-interaction-induced step bunching.

-In this work, we identify a previously unexplored intrinsic step-jamming mechanism that emerges on kinetically roughened crystal surfaces under interface-limited growth and retreat, even in the absence of diffusion, elastic interactions, or explicit step--step forces.
-This intrinsic step jamming originates from biased atomic attachment and detachment at step edges combined with the non-penetrability constraint imposed by the restricted solid-on-solid (RSOS) \cite{dennijs, yakutsu89} geometry, which prevents steps from passing each other.
-As a consequence, surface steps collectively accumulate into high-density regions on the nanometer scale, giving rise to congestion-like dynamics characteristic of jamming phenomena.
+In this work, we identify a previously unexplored intrinsic step jamming mechanism that emerges on kinetically roughened crystal surfaces under interface-limited growth and retreat, even in the absence of diffusion, elastic interactions, or explicit step--step forces.
+The mechanism originates from biased atomic attachment and detachment at step edges combined with the non-penetrability constraint imposed by the solid-on-solid (SOS) geometry.
+As a consequence, surface steps accumulate into transient high-density areas, that is, transient nanoscale step clusters, giving rise to congestion-like dynamics that are characteristic of jamming.
 Such congestion bears close structural similarity to jamming phenomena in driven exclusion processes, most notably the asymmetric simple exclusion process (ASEP) \cite{blythe, ishiguro}.
-Depending on the direction of the driving force for crystal growth or retreat, this intrinsic step jamming manifests as bell-shaped or cup-shaped surface undulations, respectively.
+Depending on the direction of the driving force for crystal growth or retreat, this intrinsic step jamming manifests as bell-shaped or cup-shaped surface undulations, respectively, leading to KPZ-like roughening through step dynamics.

-Step bunching has long been observed in crystal growth and etching processes and has often been described within continuum models as a form of congestion in step flow \cite{frank58}.
-These continuum descriptions typically rely on diffusion fields \cite{chernov61, pimpinelli, saito, garcia}, elastic interactions \cite{alerhand}, effective step--step interactions \cite{pimpinelli02, song94, akutsu03, einstein15book, akutsu15book, akutsu16, akutsu22}, stoichiometric effects \cite{kangawa01, akutsu20, akutsu92}, or kinetic asymmetries such as the Ehrlich--Schwoebel (ES) effect \cite{ehrlich, schwoebel} to account for the emergence of step bunching.
-In contrast, the present study demonstrates that intrinsic step jamming can arise solely from biased attachment--detachment kinetics under the SOS restriction, even in the absence of diffusion, elastic interactions, step--step interactions, stoichiometric effects, or ES barriers.

-The skewness and kurtosis of the surface height difference distribution, which were defined and systematically analyzed in our previous work \cite{akutsu25-2}, are used here as diagnostic measures, and their numerical values are not repeated in the present study.

-Here, we consider the two cases for the roughness exponent $\alpha=0$: one is $W^2 \propto \ln L$, and the other is $W \propto \ln L$, which are regarded as Berezinskii--Kosterlitz--Thouless (BKT)\cite{berezinskii71, kt, chui76, knops, beijeren77, weeks80,jayaprakash83, akutsu87} rough and Edward-Willkinson (EW) rough \cite{barabasi}, respectively.
-Since the Monte Carlo data were better fit to $W^2 \propto \ln L$ than $W \propto \ln L$, we regard the $\alpha =0$ region as BKT rough.
-The gray line in Fig. \ref{kr-diagram} (g) is $W^2 /\ln L = 1/\pi^2$, which is the BKT universal amplitude at the roughening transition temperature of the (001) surface $\TR^{(001)} $.
-This BKT rough region connects to the expected BKT rough region at higher temperature than $\TR^{(001)}$ (Fig. \ref{kr-diagram} (a)).